Suryanshu-Nabheet/Ai_Bot/CONTRIBUTING.md

-# Contributing to AI Dev Platform
+# Contributing to Ai Bot

-Thank you for your interest in contributing to AI Dev Platform!
+Thank you for your interest in contributing to Ai Bot !
 We welcome contributions from the community to help build a more powerful and accessible AI-powered development tool.
 This guide outlines the process for contributing, from reporting issues to submitting code changes.

 By participating, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).